hev0x/ESP32_FreeRTOS/README.md

 ![2 J4W46UFrCKbUv_JUSo6QeQ](https://user-images.githubusercontent.com/6265911/213053708-ff7d52b5-4873-4006-9508-1b86a14fb9f3.png)

 ```
-• ESP-IDF allocates part of the Internal SRAM0 region for instruction RAM.
+• Non-constant static data (.data) and zero-initialized data (.bss) is placed by the linker into Internal SRAM as data memory.
-The region is defined in ESP32 Technical Reference Manual > System and Memory > Embedded Memory
+The remaining space in this region is used for the runtime heap.
 ```